JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### cliVersion
-Returns the version of the Marketplace ZIP Signer CLI that will be used.
+Returns the version of the [JetBrains Marketplace ZIP Signer CLI](https://github.com/JetBrains/marketplace-zip-signer) that will be used.

 **Type:** `String`